 - Terms of the Trade: Active and Passive Voice

 One should always prefer the active voice over the passive, they tell us.
 Baloney.
 Active and passive are technical grammatical terms that have nothing to do with how active or passive your writing is.
 The distinction between the two forms actually has to do with whether the focus of your statement is the actor or the recipient of the action, the doer or the done-to.
 Sometimes the doer is more important than the done-to.
 Sometimes it is the other way round.
-For example:

 James was killed.

 This sentence puts the emphasis on the recipient of the action, the person done to.
 It is about James.
 James is someone we care about and therefore we care that he was killed.
 This fact is more important to us, more immediate, than the question of who or what killed him.

 As is possible with a passive construction, this sentence does not say who killed James.
 Perhaps it does not matter.
 Perhaps he died when his regiment rose out of the trenches into the path of enemy fire on the fields of Flanders — killed by someone he never met who had no idea whether or not his bullets killed anyone or not.
 The key information in this sentence is not the killing, but the being killed, not the person who did the killing, but the person who was killed, because it is that person, not their killer, who we know and care about and whose death has an impact on our lives.
 It is James who is important in this sentence.

 The sentence could be expanded to say how he died.

 James was killed by enemy fire in Flanders.

 The construction is still passive, and appropriately so.
 It is still James we care about.
 To rewrite the sentence in active voice, we would have to change the emphasis:

 If any writer or editor suggests to you that this sentence is an improvement because it is in active voice, their ears should be boxed by you.
 They have let some silly formulaic idea overtake all sense of both meaning and style.